First Principles – “Making a Difference in Little Rock” ~ Dee Brown

-After our meeting was over I asked Gary what he thought and he responded, “Wow, as each person shared, I picked up on several different backgrounds and church denominations, but this study was so focused on the Bible, and kept pulling us back to the Scripture, that is just cut right through all of that.
+After our meeting was over I asked the new attendee what he thought and he responded, “Wow, as each person shared, I picked up on several different backgrounds and church denominations, but this study was so focused on the Bible, and kept pulling us back to the Scripture, that is just cut right through all of that.

 I’ve watched as the First Principles series takes believers through a process of exploring the Gospel and its implications for our lives, understanding the church as God’s vehicle to accomplish His mission and how that mission calls us to be a ‘family of families’ that lets our good works and openness bring people to Him.
 Ultimately it explores our heart motivations so that we are aligned with His heart and mission in all aspects of our lives.
 The First Principles is transformational, and the process allows us to identify leaders who can lead others in the same transformation.
 This is multiplication at work in our church! ~Dave Kella